COMMUNITY LINK: ROXANNE’S STORY

 Guest post by Penny Bennett – Community Link Manager

-Wish is a charity working exclusively with women, providing advocacy, counselling and support services for women in prison, hospital and the community.
-Wish provides specialist gender specific services and has worked for 27 years in HMP Holloway and other prisons.
+Wish is a charity working exclusively with women, providing advocacy, counselling and support services for women in prison, hospitals and the community.
+Wish provides specialist gender-specific services and has worked for 27 years in HMP Holloway and other prisons.
 Wish started by advocating for women’s needs in high secure hospitals including Broadmoor 30 years ago.

 Roxanne seems despondent and resigned to being released to the same situation as previously i.e. homelessness.
 It seemed unlikely the prison would be able to locate accommodation for her in the last three days before her release.
 With no local address, services cannot be set up before release.